RockLib/RockLib.DistributedTracing/docs/CorrelationIdMiddleware.md

 # How to automatically propagate a correlation id using http headers

 To automatically read a correlation id from an http request and then add it to the http response, use the `CorrelationIdMiddleware`.
-If no correlation id is found in the request, a new one will be created instead.

 Adding the `CorrelationsIdMiddleware` via application builder extension: